hparra/intro-to-cli/src/node/README.md

 - [repl.js](repl.js)
 - [package.json](package.json)

-## Node.js modules for CLI Applications
+## Core Node.js modules for CLI Applications

 Node.js has quite a few core modules that are useful for CLI applications: